 Walmart, for example, trained more than one million employees in 2019 with VR to offer learning with sensory immersion, including testing it as one way to interview job candidates.
 The company also sent VR goggles to store locations to train employees to set up a machine that retrieves orders that customers placed online.
 The VR goggles now replace the need of three or four people to travel to the store location to assemble the machine, maintain it, and train how employees interact with it.
 Whether working in retail, oil rigs, or farms, many employees could reach new levels of productivity and engagement with customisable solutions that are built to scale.

 3. Collaboration among employees – and employers

 In many settings, enabling employees to drive their own learning can improve program adoption, engagement, and a culture of learning.
 Many employees will respond positively to iterative upskilling that provides a sense of ownership and pride over the knowledge they gain.
 For one company, that kind of iterative upskilling took the form of videos that employees would produce and share to train colleagues about areas of their own expertise.

 Social learning can bring benefits to a remote workforce in particular by countering the potential isolation, anxiety, and lack of motivation that teams may face.
 Social boards, chats, and game-style “missions” are some LMS features that can improve collaboration while maintaining social distancing.
 Managers can also use features like these to target skills that match new priorities and encourage teams to reach their goals.

 4. Change management support

-First, making sure the technology fits an organization and its people will raise adoption rates so employees and the organization can get the most value from it.
+First, making sure the technology fits an organisation and its people will raise adoption rates so employees and the organisation can get the most value from it.

 Second, responsive, data-driven change management will provide a longer shelf life for the technology.